MGdata7/SQL-Projects/OlympicGamesProject/OlympicGames.md

 Next I'll recategorise and relabel some of this data so that it's easier to work with and understand.
 This will help me later when visualising the data in Power BI.

-I won't make any changes to the ID column, but I'll rename the 'Name' column as 'Competitor Name'.
+I won't make any changes to the ID column, but I'll rename the 'Name' column as 'Athlete Name'.
 I'll also rename M and F as 'Male' and 'Female' using a CASE statement.
 I'll include age as a column in this query and create bins for the ages with labels.
 Now, I know the question is about specifically summer Olympic games, but the summer and winter games are all combined here along with the year.
 I will separate the year from the season using CHARINDEX so I can break down the analysis by season - the WHERE clause at the end completes this.
 I'll also relabel the "NA" column for clarity.